Super Absorbent Polymer for Agriculture: Alsta Hydrogel

-under Alsta Hydrogel has the capability of holding water up to 400 - 600 times its own weight, helping dry or rainfed states hold water for a longer period of time, minimizing irrigation frequency.
+Marketed under Alsta brand name, this hydrogel in agriculture has the capability of holding water up to 500 - 600 times its own weight, helping dry or rainfed states hold water for a longer period of time, minimizing irrigation frequency in drought prone and/ or rainfed agriculture areas.

 Features & Benefits